SoftDevGang/login-form-tdd-ui-kata/React/login-form/notes.md

 - 12:45 "big step in small steps" ||
 - 13:45 retro

-#### Learnings
+#### Learnings #1

-- Peter: react component allows refactor/pressure in the known sense maybe also true for any UI but never thought about it
+- Peter: React component allows refactor/pressure in the known sense maybe also true for any UI but never thought about it
-- visible ui widgets are tested implicitly, not tested it
+- visible UI widgets are tested implicitly, not tested directly
 - React has some UI model, so we need to its test connection.
   But it is not recommended to look into data from outside.

-#### Retro
+#### Retrospective #1

 - Thomas says we are taking smaller steps than he thought.
 - Easy to make assumptions alone, other person has different assumptions.